MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 ### world_icon.jpeg

 This is the image that shows up when your world is created from the template.
-For world templates in the marketplace, this icon should be in a similar style as the key art.
 Non-marketplace templates do not need a world icon, but if a template is made from an existing world, the world icon will already be available to use.

 - **Dimensions:** 800x450px
 - **File format:** JPEG